vlang/vab/docs/docs.md

-Working with native code like C (and implicitly V) on Android can get a little cumbersome when things doesn't fit into the usual boxes, especially because the smallest things can often touch and affect *all* the different stages in developing an Android application. `vab` is designed with this in mind to be able handle each of these stages as flexible and easy as possible.
+Working with native code like C (and implicitly V) on Android can get a little cumbersome when things doesn't fit into the usual boxes, especially because the smallest things can often touch and affect *all* the different stages in developing an Android application. `vab` is designed with this in mind, to be able handle each of these stages as flexible and easy as possible.

 By using `vab` as a module you get access to both the high-level operations